Staff Profile

 External committee membership:

-- I am a member of the Executive Committee for the Leisure Studies Association.
+- I have previously been a member of the Executive Committee for the Leisure Studies Association.

 I am currently an external examiner at the following institutions: